Open Data Hub logo

 • The images listed in Table 2.1 have RHEL RPM repositories enabled.
 A RHEL RPM is a package file used for the Red Hat Package Manager system on Red Hat Enterprise Linux (RHEL).
 An RPM file contains all the necessary components for an application, such as executable files, configuration files, and documentation.
 It simplifies the process of distributing, installing, and managing software by bundling everything into a single, standalone file.

-You can install additional RPMs, but you need a Red Hat subscription and you must run your container image in root mode (for example, podman run --user 0).
+You can install additional RPMs, but you must have a Red Hat Extended Update Support (EUS) subscription and you must run your container image in root mode (for example, podman run --user 0).

 For more information about Red Hat Package Manager, see Introduction to RPM.